 Nadaud recommends the use of supplemental reports to provide more detailed insights.
 “In addition to monthly or quarterly financial statements, I recommend that an owner obtain supplemental reports to allow him or her to track performance statistics to fully understand where the practice currently is, how it compares to prior periods, and whether it is in line with industry benchmarks.”
 This supplemental data could include production per day, active patient count, new patients per month, and treatment acceptance rate.

 Step 2.
-Dig Into the Data and Ask ‘Why?’
+Dig into the data and ask ‘Why?’

 Once you gain insight into your current status, it’s important to dig into the data to understand what’s contributing to your numbers.
 Nadaud says the average dental practice overhead is 55%-65%.
 That aligns with a 2021 Dental Buyer Advocates study that found the median practice overhead for the year to be 61.9%.

-Some of that overhead results from fixed costs that remain the same no matter how many patients walk through the door.
-In contrast, variable costs—such as those for dental supplies and laboratory services—are linked to production.
-Such variable costs can also include factors that aren’t always obvious.
+Other variable costs can also include factors that aren’t always obvious.
 That’s why it’s important to know the “true cost” of supplies by considering issues such as:

 - Defective product returns